zextras/tech-doc/source/_includes/_upgrade/os.rst

 Phase 3
 -------

-This phase requires to upgrade the Ubuntu 20.04 distribution to 22.04: please refer to the `Ubuntu
+This phase requires to upgrade the Ubuntu 20.04 distribution to 22.04 or the RHEL 8 to RHEL 9 please refer to the `Ubuntu
 <https://ubuntu.com/server/docs/upgrade-introduction>`_ and `Red Hat
 <https://access.redhat.com/documentation/en-us/red_hat_enterprise_linux/9/html/upgrading_from_rhel_8_to_rhel_9/performing-the-upgrade_upgrading-from-rhel-8-to-rhel-9>`_
 upstream documentations.

+.. note:: If you upgrade to Ubuntu 22 and use the |monit| role, please make sure to change the Grafana repository.
+Please refer to Section :ref:`manual-grafana` for directions.

 Phase 4
 -------